m4mining is funded by the European Union’s Horizon Europe programme under Grant Agreement ID 101091462

 Multidisciplinary consortium

 The consortium covers the complete value chain from hardware suppliers, system integrators, processing and visualization software providers, leading research institutes in relevant methods and applications, and stakeholders in case study technology validation.
-This ensures access to infrastructure and expertise necessary to investigate our research questions for the relevant case study sites and mining partners within our mineral advisory board.
+This ensures access to the infrastructure and expertise necessary to investigate our research questions for the relevant case study sites and mining partners within our mineral advisory board.